Deformation Theory and Partition Lie Algebras

 We will prove variants of our main results in both settings, and will begin with the former.
-Here, affine schemes over a given field $k$ correspond to simplicial commutative $k$-algebras, and infinitesimal thickenings of $\Spec(k)$ (over $k$) correspond to the following kind of objects: \begin{definition}[Derived Artinian algebras] A simplicial commutative $k$-algebra $A$ is called \mbox{\emph{Artinian} if} \begin{enumerate} \item $\pi_0(A)$ is a local Artinian ring with residue field $k$. \item $\pi_\ast(A)$ is a finite-dimensional $k$-vector space. \end{enumerate} Let $\SCR_k^{\art}$ denote the $\infty$-category of Artinian simplicial commutative $k$-algebras, defined as a full subcategory of the $\infty$-category of simplicial commutative $k$-algebras (cf. \Cref{setupSCR}). \end{definition} \begin{notation}Write $\mathcal{S}$ for the $\infty$-category of spaces (cf. \cite[Definition 1.2.16.1]{lurie2009higher}).
-Unless stated otherwise, limits and colimits will be computed in an $\infty$-categorical sense (cf. \cite[Chapter 4]{lurie2009higher}).\end{notation} Derived infinitesimal deformations will be described by the following kind of functors: \begin{definition}[Formal moduli problems] A \emph{derived formal moduli problem over a field $k$} is given by a functor \mbox{$X:\SCR_k^{\art} \rightarrow \mathcal{S}$} satisfying the following two properties: \begin{enumerate} \item The space $X(k) $ is contractible. \item Given a pullback square in $\SCR_k^{\art}$ in which $\pi_0(A') \rightarrow \pi_0(A'')$ and $\pi_0(A) \rightarrow \pi_0(A'')$ are surjective, the square is a (homotopy) pullback of spaces. \end{enumerate} Let $\mdl_{k,\Delta} $ be the full subcategory of $\fun( \SCR_k^{\art}, \mathcal{S})$ spanned by all formal moduli problems. \end{definition} Formal moduli problems exist in abundance.
-Indeed, the formal neighbourhood of any point in a (suitably geometric) derived stack, as well as various natural deformation problems (such as deformations of varieties or vector bundles), provide a vast supply of examples.
-We refer to \cite[Chapter 16]{lurie2016spectral} or \cite{toen2014derived} for a discussion of some of them.
+Here, affine schemes over a given field $k$ correspond to simplicial commutative $k$-algebras, and infinitesimal thickenings of $\Spec(k)$ (over $k$) correspond to the following kind of objects: \begin{definition}[Derived Artinian algebras] \INN{190@$\SCR_k^{\art}$} A simplicial commutative $k$-algebra $A$ is called \mbox{\emph{Artinian} if} \begin{enumerate} \item $\pi_0(A)$ is a local Artinian ring with residue field $k$. \item $\pi_\ast(A)$ is a finite-dimensional $k$-vector space. \end{enumerate} Let $\SCR_k^{\art}$ denote the $\infty$-category of Artinian simplicial commutative $k$-algebras, defined as a full subcategory of the $\infty$-category of simplicial commutative $k$-algebras (cf.\ \Cref{setupSCR}). \end{definition} \begin{notation}Write $\mathcal{S}$ \INN{190@$\mathcal{S}$} for the $\infty$-category of spaces (cf.\ \cite[Definition 1.2.16.1]{lurie2009higher}).
+Unless stated otherwise, limits and colimits will be computed in a higher categorical sense, and we will heavily rely on the theory of $\infty$-categories developed in \cite{lurie2009higher}. \end{notation} Derived infinitesimal deformations will be described by the following kind of functors: \begin{definition}[Formal moduli problems] A \emph{derived formal moduli problem over a field $k$} is given by a functor \mbox{$X:\SCR_k^{\art} \rightarrow \mathcal{S}$} satisfying the following two properties: \begin{enumerate} \item the space $X(k) $ is contractible; \item given a pullback square in $\SCR_k^{\art}$ in which $\pi_0(A') \rightarrow \pi_0(A'')$ and $\pi_0(A) \rightarrow \pi_0(A'')$ are surjective, the square is a (homotopy) pullback of spaces. \end{enumerate} Informally, (1) says that there are no nontrivial deformations over the point $\Spec(k)$ and (2) asserts that deformations over a union of two infinitesimal thickenings of $\Spec(k)$ \mbox{are obtained by gluing.}